This is AI generated summarization, which may have errors. For context, always refer to the full article.

 The Filipino boxing icon turned presidential candidate’s brother Rogelio, a congressman, is running for Sarangani governor.
 He filed his certificate of candidacy on Friday, October 1, the same day that Senator Pacquiao filed his.

-Roberto’s wife, Lorelei, sits in General Santos’ city council as the president of the city’s Liga ng mga Barangay.
+Alberto’s wife, Lorelei, sits in General Santos’ city council as the president of the city’s Liga ng mga Barangay.
 She is a mayoral hopeful.

 General Santos Councilor Franklin Gacal, would be Lorelei Pacquiao’s running mate.

 In 2019, the Pacquiao brothers’ cousin Zyrex was elected mayor of Maasim, Sarangani, where he started as a councilor.
 He is also seeking reelection in 2022.

 Senator Pacquiao’s childhood friend and assistant boxing trainer Restituto “Buboy” Fernandez is the vice mayor of Polangui town, Albay, and is said to be eyeing reelection.

 Identifying himself as “pag-asa ng masa” (hope of the masses), Pacquiao launched his bid for the highest position of the country after announcing his retirement from boxing a day before he filed his COC on Friday, the first to do so among presidential aspirants.

 Now a deputy speaker, younger brother Rogelio submitted his COC on the first day set by the Comelec office in Alabel town, Sarangani.